zero1limited/magento2-Mdoq-Connector/README.md

     - removed cache media urls when on MDOQ
 - 1.4.14 -> 1.4.15
     - removing magento community edition requirement
+- 1.4.15 -> 1.4.16
+    - small performance improvement when checking current environment
+    - remove cache hash from image urls when on MDOQ

 ## Magento version support
  - Magento 2.2.xx compatibility is maintained in branch 1.3.xx